WebDevBooster/JavaScript-deeply/01_nan.md

 We can probably all agree that the unexpected output when comparing `NaN` to `NaN` and when comparing `-0` to `0` with a strict equality operator (`===`) are just bugs in JavaScript that have to be kept for historical and backward compatibility reasons.
 And the newer `Object.is()` method is designed to fix that.

 Still, thinking of `NaN` as "nonsense as a number" allows to instantly eliminate confusion (and reduce bugs) when dealing with legacy code.
 Even in modern code, `Object.is()` has not yet universally replaced the use of the strict equality operator and who knows whether it will ever fully replace it. `===` is a whole lot easier to type than `Object.is()` and if you just shift your mental model a little (i.e. start thinking of `NaN` as "nonsense as a number"), you might not ever need to use `Object.is()` in your code.

+Plus, my mental model helps to remind you that `NaN` is of type number and it makes this fact to seem logical.